jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 <p>Consequently, when the 39th Congress eliminated the no-discrimination clause and restricted the scope of the Act, they did so both on the basis of
 Mr. Bingham&#39;s construction of the breadth of the Act and his assertion that there would be forthcoming a constitutional amendment of broad scope.
-It is very evident that House
-<a name="page14"></a>Resolution 127, which finally became section 1 of the Fourteenth
-Amendment, with the addition of the citizenship clause, was even broader than H.
+It is very evident that House Resolution 127, which finally became section 1 of the Fourteenth Amendment, with the addition of the citizenship clause, was even broader than H.
 R. 63, which was before Congress at that time. </p>
 <p>Now, I should like to point out that during the debates on the proposed Amendment,